microsoft/WhatTheHack/060-Serverless/Coach/Readme.md

 NOTE: If you are a Hackathon participant, this is the answer guide.
 Don't cheat yourself by looking at these during the hack!
 Go learn something. :)

-## Student Resources
-Before the hack, it is the Coach's responsibility to download and package up the contents of the `/Student/Resources` folder of this hack into a "Resources.zip" file.
-The coach should then provide a copy of the Resources.zip file to all students at the start of the hack.

 **NOTE:** Students should not be given a link to the What The Hack repo before or during a hack.
 The student guide does NOT have any links to the Coach's guide or the What The Hack repo on GitHub.

 ## Coach's Guides